 We are trying to prevent anyone coming into either surgery who do not need to be here.
 This is for your protection.

 For your safety we have measures in place to restrict the number of patients in the waiting room, Dispensary & Reception areas at any one time.

 We are reviewing all face to face nurses appointments.
 We will have to delay non-urgent procedures such as over 75 reviews, Ear Syringes (all practices have been advised not to do these as they are a virus transmission risk - oiling for a number of weeks could resolve the problem without the need for syringing), smoking cessation, NHS Health Checks, non-urgent blood tests and certain other procedures that are not urgent.
 Immunisations will continue including childhood immunisations - it is very important for patients to continue to get immunised.
-All Long Term Disease reviews will be moved to telephone triage where possible, if you have an appointment for a Long Term Disease review for conditions such as Diabetes, Asthma, COPD, Heart Failure or other long term disease with Suzanne or Raph will let you know if you need to attend for a face to face consultation or whether your review can be carried out over the telephone - please do not attend the surgery for these reviews unless the nurse asks you to do so.
+All Long Term Disease reviews will be moved to telephone triage where possible, if you have an appointment for a Long Term Disease review for conditions such as Diabetes, Asthma, COPD, Heart Failure or other long term disease Suzanne or Raph will let you know if you need to attend for a face to face consultation or whether your review can be carried out over the telephone - please do not attend the surgery for these reviews unless the nurse asks you to do so.

 To reduce footfall in the Practice please avoid coming into the surgery to book appointments.
 If you have a problem and need to be seen, please phone the practice instead or book an appointment online.
 Details for the NHS App are available here

 Please be aware that our staff will also have to self-isolate if they develop symptoms so we will have a reduced workforce.
 This may mean that it takes us longer to answer your phone calls or there may be longer waits for appointments.
 We have a limited number of phone lines and if our clinicians are making more phone calls it may make it more difficult for you to contact us.
 Please bear with us, these are exceptional circumstances and we are doing all we can to best support you.